Batons and short staves – two new finesse weapons

 There is a whole lot more story.
 And that’s the whole point to Full Moon Storytelling — story creep.

-2 thoughts on “Batons and short staves – two new finesse weapons
+One response to “Batons and short staves – two new finesse weapons”

 Like